-“The Nexus Approach to environmental resources’ management examines the inter-relatedness and interdependencies of environmental resources and their transitions and fluxes across spatial scales and between compartments.
-Instead of just looking at individual components, the functioning, productivity, and management of a complex system is taken into consideration.”
+“The Nexus Approach to environmental resources management examines the interrelatedness and interdependencies of environmental resources and their transitions and fluxes across spatial scales and between compartments.
+Instead of just looking at individual components, the functioning, productivity, and management of a complex system are taken into consideration.”

 The term “Nexus” in Latin describes the act of tying together or something which binds.
-In connection with environmental resource management, the term nexus was introduced for the first time during the 1980s, notably in a project by the UN University (Food-Energy Nexus programme, (Sachs and Silk 1990)).
+In connection with environmental resource management, the term nexus was introduced for the first time during the 1980s, notably in a project by the UN University (Food-Energy Nexus programme, Sachs and Silk 1990).
 Yet the Nexus Approach only gained prominence in international academia and policy circles in the lead-up to the Bonn2011 conference on the “Water, Energy and Food Security Nexus”.
-The conference argued that such an approach can result in improved water, energy, and food security by integrating “management and governance across sectors and scales”, reducing trade-offs, and building synergies, overall promoting sustainability and a transition to green economy (Hoff 2011).
-The interdependencies of water, energy and food can be visualized as follows:
+The conference argued that such an approach can result in improved water, energy, and food security by integrating “management and governance across sectors and scales”, reducing trade-offs, and building synergies, overall promoting sustainability and a transition to a green economy (Hoff 2011).

-UNU-FLORES is a direct response to the nexus initiative, striving for an integrative approach to the management of water, soil and waste (closely related to the water, energy and food security nexus, see above).
+UNU-FLORES is a direct response to the nexus initiative, striving for an integrative approach to the management of water, soil, waste, and other resources (closely related to the Water-Energy-Food security nexus, see above).
 An asset of the institute is its integration into the research environment in Dresden and Saxony as well as its strategic positioning within the thematic areas of the UN University.
-UNU-FLORES will extend and upscale the concept of integrated resource management through adopting a truly integrative perspective by considering inter-related resources and emphasizing fluxes of resources between phases and compartments.
-Instead of following a traditional input-output model that shows how parts of a system are affected by a change in another part of that system, UNU-FLORES explores whether the consistent tracing and management of resources as fluxes will result in sustainable management outcomes.